 Believe me when I say I have seen the words “female penis” or “lady dick” many many times, often used to threaten rape to feminists who question this assertion.

 What implication does this have for lesbians?
 Well, lesbians are homosexual.
 It means they are attracted to people of their own sex.
 They like women – women who look, smell, feel, and sound like women; women with vulvas and real breasts.
 They don’t like penis.
-However many men, especially adult transitioners, who become transwomen, are heterosexual men – and as a result, they start calling themselves lesbians.
+However many men, especially adult transitioners, who become transwomen, are heterosexual males – and as a result, they start calling themselves lesbians.

-Women-only dating apps and lesbian meet-ups are now full of men in bad wigs and dresses.
+Women-only dating apps and lesbian meet-ups are now full of males in bad wigs and dresses.
 Lesbians cannot exclude them because that would be discriminatory, so as a result bars are shut down, and women who want to meet with other women to network, have fun, flirt, hook up or form relationships are forced to organize in secret in order to avoid the male gaze.

 Here’s where I introduce the disgusting concept of “The Cotton Ceiling”

 Coined by Canadian trans woman Drew DeVeaux, this phrase describes how lesbians will be friends with transwomen but will not consider them as sexual partners.
 The cotton refers to a woman’s underwear.
-It’s as rapey as hell.

 Planned Parenthood in Toronto even held workshops for transwomen on this subject – only transwomen allowed – but you can’t organise a workshop for only natal women because that would be exclusionary.

 In fact lesbians are frequently attacked for their “discriminatory” sexual preferences.
 Here’s a quote from Buzzfeed: